-On October 14, 2010, four existing shareholders of our company each transferred and sold a portion of the ordinary shares in our company held by them, the price of which was previously agreed upon.
-Details of such transfers and sales are as follows: (1) Jing Investors Co., Ltd., which is wholly owned and controlled by Ms. Jingbo Wang, our co-founder, chairman and chief executive officer, transferred and sold 500,000 ordinary shares to Quan Investment Co., Ltd., a shareholder of our company wholly owned and controlled by Mr. Boquan He, our co-founder and director at US\$11.94 per share; (2) Yin Investment Co., Ltd., which is wholly owned and controlled by Mr. Zhe Yin, our co-founder, director and vice president, transferred and sold 500,000 ordinary shares to a third-party purchaser at US\$11.94 per share; (3) Jia Investment Co., Ltd., which is wholly owned and controlled by Ms. Chia-Yue Chang, our director, transferred and sold 500,000 ordinary shares to a third-party purchaser at US\$11.94 per share; and (4) Hua Investment Co., Ltd., which is wholly owned and controlled by Ms. Qianghua Yan, one of the shareholders of our operating company, Noah Investment, transferred and sold 500,000 ordinary shares to a third-party purchaser at US\$11.94 per share.
+On October 14, 2010, four existing shareholders of our company each transferred and sold a portion of the ordinary shares in our company held by them as follows: (1) Jing Investors Co., Ltd., which is wholly owned and controlled by Ms. Jingbo Wang, our co-founder, chairman and chief executive officer, transferred and sold 500,000 ordinary shares to Quan Investment Co., Ltd., a shareholder of our company wholly owned and controlled by Mr. Boquan He, our co-founder and director at \$11.94 per share; (2) Yin Investment Co., Ltd., which is wholly owned and controlled by Mr. Zhe Yin, our co-founder, director and vice president, transferred and sold 500,000 ordinary shares to a third-party purchaser at \$11.94 per share; (3) Jia Investment Co., Ltd., which is wholly owned and controlled by Ms. Chia-Yue Chang, our director, transferred and sold 500,000 ordinary shares to a third-party purchaser to a third-party purchaser at \$11.94 per share; and (4) Hua Investment Co., Ltd., which is wholly owned and controlled by Ms. Qianghua Yan, one of the shareholders of our operating company, Noah Investment, transferred and sold 500,000 ordinary shares to a third-party purchaser at \$11.94 per share.